The Birth of a War Machine

-Origins and Evolution of the Phalanx
+Origins and Development of the Phalanx System

-Structure and Formation of the Spartan Phalanx
+The Anatomy of the Spartan Phalanx

-The Hoplite's Equipment
+The Hoplite's Arsenal

 • Greaves and Helmet: Bronze greaves protected the lower legs, while a Corinthian helmet offered full head coverage, leaving only a T-shaped slit for vision.
 The helmet was heavy and reduced hearing, requiring soldiers to train in silence under orders.